boneskull/node-fogbugz/README.md

 fogbugz.setCurrentFilter(filter)
 --------------------------------
 Sets the current Filter.
-Allows to call fogbugz.search() with no arguments to list all cases in the current filter.
+Allows to call fogbugz.search() with an empty string as the 'query' paramenter to list all cases in the current filter.

 **Parameters**